soostdijck/RUDE/docs/printing.md

 # Print settings

 The chassis requires a 261x261 bed.
-Alternatively the chassis needs to be splitted or you can order a chassis from [my website WIP]().
+Alternatively the chassis needs to be splitted or you can order a chassis from [my future webshop?]().

 Everything must be printed with 8 walls and 100% infill.
 Abrasive filaments are not weak but break faster.
 On the other hand abrasive TPU is more rigid.
 I need more testing to know what is best.